Protect yourself against flu this winter

 It can take up to 14 days for your immunity to develop after getting the flu jab.
 This is why it’s always best to get vaccinated early in the season to minimise your chance of catching it before you develop immunity.

-How often do you need to get the flu jab?
+How often do you need a jab?

 You need to get vaccinated every year in order to stay protected – the flu virus is constantly changing, and the vaccine is formulated every year to remain effective against the most common strands of the flu.

-When should I start thinking about getting the jab?
+When should I get the jab?

 The best time to get the vaccine is before the beginning of the flu season, but you can also get it later in winter.